maboiteaspam/dns-server-via-dht/README.md

                                or, 'diy' to scan the network for the BT DHT
 ```

 # Test

+To emulate all together a dht table, a dns server and a dns client. follow this step by step.

 ##### Terminal 1

+Announce the first node.
+It listens dns query on port 9080.
+It s using ~/.dnsdht configuration file.

 ```zsh
 node cli.js start --dht-port 9090 \